apace7/local_volume_database/docs/source/catalogs.rst

-Notes & Discussion on Other Catalogs
+Notes, Helpful Links, and Comments on Other Catalogs
 ============================

 List of other catalogs relevant to the LVDB including references and links: